What’s the Difference Between Fully-Insured, Self-Insured, and Level-Funded Health Plans?

-Rising costs are prompting some employers to re-evaluate how they provide health insurance coverage to employees—specifically, whether their fully-insured plans are the best choice for their circumstances.
-Fully-insured and self-insured health plans provide distinct approaches to funding your employees’ medical claims.
+Rising costs are prompting some employers to re-evaluate how they provide health benefits to employees, specifically, whether their fully-insured plans are the best choice for their circumstances.
+Fully-insured, self-insured, and level-funded health plans provide distinct approaches to funding your employees’ medical claims.
 Here’s what you need to know when weighing your options.

 What is fully-insured coverage?